CanonicalLtd/maas-docs/en/nodes-add.md

 tell the system in question to use when it boots.
 This unattended manner of adding a node is called *enlistment*.

-!!!
-Note:
-    Configuring a computer to boot over PXE is done via its BIOS and is often referred to as "netboot" or "network boot".
+> ⓘ Configuring a computer to boot over PXE is done via its BIOS and is often referred to as "netboot" or "network boot".

 Regardless of how a node is added, there are no special requirements for the underlying machine.
 In particular, there is no need to install an operating